 The years between 1900 and 1904 were characterized by high river stages but no significant flooding.
-However, starting in 1904, the Sacramento River basin experienced a number of significant flood events over several years that further demonstrated the shortcomings of the trial and error approach to constructing levees (DWR, 2016e).
-In 1910 the California Debris Commission produced the Jackson Report, a comprehensive plan for controlling the floodwaters of the Sacramento River and its tributaries (DWR, 2016e).
-Following this report, the Sacramento River Flood Control Project (SRFCP) was authorized by the California Legislature in the Flood
+However, starting in 1904, the Sacramento River basin experienced a number of significant flood events over several years that further demonstrated the shortcomings of the trial and error approach to constructing levees (DWR, 2016).
+In 1910 the California Debris Commission (CDC), historically a regulatory commission of the United States Army Corps of Engineers (USACE), produced the Jackson Report (USACE, 1981).
+The Jackson Report was a comprehensive plan for controlling the floodwaters of the Sacramento River and its tributaries (DWR, 2016).
+Following this report, the Sacramento River Flood Control Project (SRFCP) was authorized by the California Legislature in the Flood Control Act of 1911.
+The Flood Control Act also established the State of California Reclamation Board (renamed the CVFPB in 2008), which was empowered to approve plans for the construction of levees along the Sacramento River or its tributaries or within any of the overflow basins.
+By 1913, there was a lack of funding for flood control activities, which prompted the legislature to create the Sacramento and San Joaquin Drainage District, within the State Reclamation Board, to give them the authority to acquire the necessary property and easements for flood control and the ability to levy assessments to construct and maintain facilities.
+Later modifications to the California Water Code limited the ability to levy an assessment for construction and maintenance of projects that had been adopted before April 1, 1923.

-Control Act of 1911.
-The Flood Control Act also established the California Reclamation Board (renamed the Central Valley Flood Protection Board [CVFPB] in 2008), which was empowered to approve plans for the construction of levees along the Sacramento River or its tributaries or within any of the overflow basins.
-The federal government became involved in the SRFCP project after Congress passed the Flood Control Act of 1917, which authorized \$5.6 million to specific components of the SRFCP.
+The federal government became involved in the SRFCP project after Congress passed the Flood Control Act of 1917, which authorized \$5.6 million (\$110 million in 2017 dollars) to specific components of the SRFCP.
 The Flood Control Act of 1928 fundamentally changed the way construction of project levees were financed.
 As adopted, this act recognized that local interests had already contributed more that the required one-third of the total \$51 million estimated for SRFCP construction and considered their financial obligation to the project fulfilled.
-By the end of the 1920s, the USACE established the Sacramento District to oversee work on the SRFCP, with the federal government taking over a much larger role in the administration of both river and bypass levee construction.
+Until this point, it had been possible for the CDC's office to be located in the Second San Francisco District of USACE.
+However, in 1929 the USACE established the Sacramento District to oversee work on the SRFCP, with the federal government taking over a much larger role in the administration of both river and bypass levee construction (USACE, 1981).